Advertisement

 According to her, FAE has established itself as the top company in Nigeria for creating, customizing, supplying, and manufacturing envelopes.
 In addition to Nigeria, FAE also operates in various West African nations including Ghana, Cameroon, Benin, Liberia, Togo, Mali, Senegal, Guinea, Niger Republic, Burkina Faso, Sierra Leone, Cote D’Ivoire, The Gambia, Mauritania, Chad, Central African Republic, Equatorial Guinea, and Guinea Bissau.
 On the other hand, Data from the Raw Materials Research and Development Council, Nigeria’s annual expenditure on paper imports amounts to N50 billion.

 This is because Nigeria’s paper industry is struggling due to the inactivity of major mills like the Nigeria Paper Mill (NPM) in Jebba, Kwara State, the Nigerian Newsprint Manufacturing Company (NNMC) in Oku Iboku, Akwa Ibom State, and the Nigerian National Paper Manufacturing Company (NNPMC) in Ogun State.
-Critics believe that the privatization of these mills overlooked the capabilities of the new owners, leading to their current state of disrepair.
+Critics believe that the Privatization of these mills overlooked the capabilities of the new owners, leading to their current state of disrepair.
 Olusegun Obasanjo’s administration privatized the paper mills, transferring inefficient and failing government enterprises to private entities.

 Related Article: Non-wood fiber can revive paper mills

-Privatization of Nigeria’s integrated pulp and paper mills in the mid-2000s stemmed from financial constraints and poor performance.
-Despite promises to develop the mills, industry experts believe that the new investors are more focused on importing paper from India than improving the mills they acquired.
+Privatization of Nigeria’s integrated pulp and Paper Mills in the mid-2000s stemmed from financial constraints and poor performance.
+Despite promises to develop the mills, industry experts believe that the new Investors are more focused on importing paper from India than improving the mills they acquired.
 Experts stated that by ensuring the availability of plentiful high-fibre trees, paper companies could resume operations.
 They pointed out that there remains a vast untapped resource of pulp and paper materials, both fibrous and non-fibrous, within the country.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.